xxxxbrandieeee/close-reading-data-dictionary/README.md

 #### Browser Refresh Detection

-A top-level field `isRefresh` indicates whether the participant refreshed the browser during the study.
-It is used to detect protocol violations or incomplete interaction logs, and only appears if a refresh event occurred.
+A top-level field `isRefresh` indicates whether the participant refreshed the browser during the study, which would restart the session.
+It is used as a data quality check — participants whose logs include this field would be excluded from analysis.

 | Column Name | Description | Type |
 |---|---|---|